 While most would consider the old town of Sintra—and its many surrounding heritage sights—to be picture-perfect, there is an undeniable eccentricity about this characterful little town.

-The locals have a penchant for painting their homes in bewitchingly bright colours, which together mimic the fantastically multi-hued palette of the enormous Pena National Palace that stands proudly in the hills above.
+The locals have a penchant for painting their homes in bewitchingly bright colors, which together mimic the fantastically multi-hued palette of the enormous Pena National Palace that stands proudly in the hills above.

-Beyond a charming central aesthetic, living in Sintra offers an extraordinary diversity of architectural and historic treasures.
+Beyond a charming central aesthetic, living in Sintra offers an extraordinary diversity of architectural and historical treasures.